2002 Asian Junior Athletics Championships

 The 2002 Asian Junior Athletics Championships was the tenth edition of the international athletics competition for Asian under-20 athletes, organised by the Asian Athletics Association.
-It took place from 28–31 October in Bangkok, Thailand.
+It took place from 28 to 31 October in Bangkok, Thailand.
 A total of 43 events were contested, which were divided equally between male and female athletes aside from the men's 3000 metres steeplechase.